raksit31667/tryit-spark-dataframe/README.md

 ## Issues or Suggestions

-- Raise one on github
+- Raise one on GitHub
-- Send me a mail -> fahemad3+github @ gmail dot com (Remove the spaces and dot = .)